NEW (2ND) EDITION

 Gareth Jones was killed by bandits the following year, on the eve of his 30th birthday, whilst travelling in Japanese-controlled China.
 There remain strong suspicions that Jones’ murder was arranged by the Soviets in revenge for his eyewitness reporting which brought global attention to the Holodomor.

-Ray Gamache is an Assistant Professor of Journalism in the Department of Mass Communications at King's College, Wilkes-Barre, Pennsylvania.
+Ray Gamache was Assistant Professor of Journalism in the Dept of Mass Communications at King’s College, Wilkes-Barre, Pennsylvania.
+He is now retired and lives in South Portland, Maine.